wiicode/cybersecurity-framework/silver-training/mitigating-ransomware.md

 -   you will be paying criminal groups
 -   you're more likely to be targeted in the future

 Attackers will also threaten to publish data if payment is not made.
 To counter this, organizations should take measures to minimize the impact of data exfiltration.
-The BCSF's [guidance on Protecting bulk personal data](/collection/protecting-bulk-personal-data) and the [Logging and protective monitoring guidance](/collection/mobile-device-guidance/logging-and-protective-monitoring) can help with this.

 ### **Using a defense in depth strategy**

 Since there's no way to **completely** protect your organization against malware infection, you should adopt a 'defense-in-depth' approach.
 This means using layers of defense with several mitigations at each layer.
 You'll have more opportunities to detect malware, and then stop it before it causes real harm to your organization.
 You should assume that some malware **will** infiltrate your organization, so you can take steps to limit the impact this would cause, and speed up your response.

----

 ## Action 1: Make regular backups

 Up-to-date backups are the most effective way of recovering from a ransomware attack, you should do the following.

 -   Make regular backups of your most important files - it will be different for every organization - check that you know how to restore files from the backup, and regularly test that it is working as expected.
 -   Ensure you create offline backups that are kept separate, in a different location (ideally offsite), from your network and systems, or in a cloud service designed for this purpose, as ransomware actively targets backups to increase the likelihood of payment.
-Our blog on ['Offline backups in an online world](/blog-post/offline-backups-in-an-online-world)' provides useful additional advice for organizations.
 -   Make multiple copies of files using different backup solutions and storage locations.
 You shouldn't rely on having two copies on a single removable drive, nor should you rely on multiple copies in a single cloud service.
 -   Make sure that the devices containing your backup (such as external hard drives and USB sticks) are **not** permanently connected to your network.
 Attackers will target connected backup devices and solutions to make recovery more difficult.
 -   You should ensure that your cloud service protects previous versions of the backup from being immediately deleted and allows you to restore to them.
 This will prevent both your live and backup data becoming inaccessible - cloud services often automatically synchronize immediately after your files have been replaced with encrypted copies.